 Preparing the Nucleo Board Design Files

-I’m using a STMicroelectronics Nucleo-64 as my host board.
-They are low cost development boards for prototyping with powerful processors and a wide range of peripherals.
-When you need more connectivity than simple Arduino headers off, the full range of pins on the device are available through the auxiliary Morpho connectors.
+I’m using an STMicroelectronics Nucleo-64 as my host board.
+They are low-cost development boards for prototyping with powerful processors and a wide range of peripherals.
+When you need more connectivity than simple Arduino headers, the full range of pins on the device is available through the auxiliary Morpho connectors.
 I downloaded the Altium design files from ST to form a starting point for this multi-board assembly.

 Ideally, I would just need to add a single parameter to each of the Arduino connectors to indicate they are for a multi-board interconnect.
 However, my library has a full Arduino header as a single component, which lets me add the Schmartboard Arduino header pack to my board as a single BOM line.
 This also ensures that all the headers are laid out correctly both mechanically and electrically.
-The ST Nucleo board has separate headers for each Arduino connector, and a multi-board connection is one-to-one.
-Therefore, I replaced the headers in the Nucleo board design with my own library component for the Arduino headers.
+The ST Nucleo shield board has separate headers for each Arduino connector, and a multi board computer is one-to-one.
+Therefore, I replaced the headers in the Nucleo shield board design for the project with my own library component for the Arduino headers.